rebotnix/kineva_inference/README.md

-# KINEVA Inference SDK
+# KINEVA Inference

-The **KINEVA Inference SDK** provides a modular, GPU-accelerated framework for deploying deep learning models using PyTorch, TensorRT, and torchvision.
+The **KINEVA Inference** provides a modular, GPU-accelerated framework for deploying deep learning models using PyTorch, TensorRT, and torchvision.
 It supports multiple architectures (e.g., YOLO-based, transformer-based, anomaly detection) and includes utilities for model conversion, inference, and result postprocessing.

 ---